 - carrots

-- In a large non-stick pot, heat 1-2 Tbsp. on medium heat.
+- In a large non-stick pot, heat 1-2 tbsp cooking oil on medium heat.

 - Add the minced garlic and ginger and fry for a few seconds until fragrant (be sure not to let the garlic start browning or burning).

-- Add the diced white onion.
+- Add the diced onion.
 Saute until the onions start to become translucent (a few minutes).

 - Add the diced tomatoes.
 Add some salt.
 Cook until the tomatoes start to stew and the flavors start to combine, mixing frequently.
 For the next step, either use a vitamix or blender.
 Follow the recipe accordingly.